 Most of us think puppies and kittens are really cute, but the bottom line is too many end up unwanted.

 It’s every pet owner’s responsibility to make sure their cat or dog is desexed, regardless of whether it is male or female.
 For both males and females, the operation is quick and recovery is only a few days.
-Your pet can be desexed from 2-3 months of age.
+Your pet can be desexed from two to three months of age.

 Speak with one of our veterinary hospitals in regards to desexing your pet.